The Lost Art of Hospitality

 We can all think of people who possess the “gift of hospitality.”
 It just seems to come easy to them.
 They love cooking and having people over for meals, and they have a beautifully decorated house to entertain in.
 But these aren’t the most important aspects of hospitality, actually.
 It all starts with love - serving in love.
 Here are some thoughtful and simple ways you can reach out and show hospitality to those around you:

-If you enjoy baking, bake extra treats for neighbors and friends - cookies, a cake, a pie, a loaf of banana bread–those who are stretched for time will appreciate your homemade goodies so much!
+If you enjoy baking, bake extra treats for neighbors and friends – cookies, a cake, a pie, a loaf of banana bread – those who are stretched for time will appreciate your homemade goodies so much!
 Nobody can turn down fresh baked goodies, and you can even start a recipe journal for your recipient, or deliver the goodies with a thoughtful tableware gift as a bonus.

 Treat someone going through a challenging time to dinner - in your home or at their favorite restaurant.
 Or invite someone who could use a break to a nearby coffee shop and spend some time catching up!